Knights of Distinction

 Frequently Asked Questions

-Degree seeking undergraduate students who are enrolled in at least 1 credit hour of coursework and have a UCF GPA 2.75 or higher may apply for the Knights of Distinction program.
+Degree-seeking undergraduate students who are enrolled in at least 1 credit hour of coursework and have a cumulative GPA 2.75 or higher may apply for the Knights of Distinction program.
+Students who are currently in their last semester and have filed their intent to graduate are not eligible to apply.

 Absolutely!
 We actively encourage transfer students to consider the Knights of Distinction program as a way to get connected with university resources in their first semester.
 Transfer students, along with first semester freshmen, may apply for the Knights of Distinction program before they have a UCF GPA.